What to know about owning dogs in Arizona

 The only defense is that the dog was provoked.
 Provocation is a factual issue determined by a jury or arbitrator.
 It could include an intruder into the home or a person (even a child) harassing the dog.

 A person who allows their dog to injure property or hurt somebody may be sued.
-This includes
+This includes:

 Damages for dog bite cases may include economic expenses.
 These could be medical bills, veterinary bills for a pet, and pain and suffering for injuries to a human.